-The teacher(s)/supervisor(s) of laboratory and project classes undertake to instruct the students about the rules for orderly operation and safety regulations at the beginning of the course.
+The teacher(s)/supervisor(s) of laboratory and project classes undertake to teach the students the rules for orderly operation and safety regulations at the beginning of the course.

-The laboratory rules must be known and followed by users.
+The laboratory procedure is to be known and followed by users.
 If a laboratory user is found to be in breach of the obligations under these provisions, the user’s permission to work in the laboratories can be withdrawn.